Buziaș: History

 The settlement has been known since Roman times, under the name of Ahibis, a name that also appears on Tabula Peutingeriana.
-Buziaș was first mentioned in a document by King Charles I in 1321.
+Medieval Hungarian documents mention the settlement under various names: Kysbuzyas (1320), Buzus (1369), and Bezias during the reign of King Ladislaus.
+In 1457 and 1482, the village of Bozas included individuals with patronymic names such as Stanciu, Nicolae, and Valahul.
+By 1716, under Habsburg rule, the village was referred to as Buzieschi and was inhabited by Romanian serfs.
+In 1820, around 60 Hungarian and Slovak families from the Bratislava (Pozsony) and Árva regions settled in the area, followed in 1825 by approximately 200 German and Czech families.

 According to some historians (Al. Borza, D. Tudor), its mineral waters have been known since ancient times, although the first reliable sources date back to the Middle Ages.
 The oldest analysis of the mineral waters from Buziaș was made in 1796 by Timișoara pharmacist Cecchini.
 The analyzes were repeated in 1800 and 1804 by Timișoara doctor Ignatz Peltz and pharmacist Karol Klapka, the conclusion being that water can be used by both humans and animals.
 Following the analyzes of 1811 and 1817 by professor Paul Kitaibel, the mineral waters of Buziaș were recognized for their therapeutic value, and in 1819 Buziaș was officially declared a spa resort, being leased to entrepreneurs Hans Rauth and János Simsó.